ora0600/cpe53-singlenodeonaws/README.md

 * vpc_security_group_ids = ["your security group id"]
 * subnet_id = "your subnet id"

 I defined a fixed private IP.
-So, choose the right subnet, so that private IP do fit into the IP range of your subnet.
+So, choose the right subnet, so that private IP fits into the IP range of your subnet.

 Please change also variables.tf with your data.